Vulcan pilot plant

 Reduces environmental impact

-90 % lithium extraction efficiency reduces or removes the need for legacy-method large scale evaporation ponds
+90 % lithium extraction efficiency reduces or removes the need for legacy-method large scale evaporation ponds.

 vulcan